nyatla/NyARToolkit/readme.en.txt

   and so on)
 * Enhanced reusability compared to ARToolkit
-* High-speed capabilities are available for following calculation: labeling, posture optimization, image processing, matrix operation, equation resolution (•û’öŽ®ŒvŽZ?).
-In total, it's about twice faster than ARToolkit.
+* High-speed capabilities are available for following calculation: labeling, posture optimization, image processing, matrix operation, equation resolution
 * Support NyID-style ID marker
 * A MarkerSystem class that makes easy multiple uses of AR/NyID markers.
 * A simple sketching system for OpenGL